Meet the Team

 He is also a Built Environment Expert (BEE) for the Design Council where he provides support to communities, local authorities and developers involved in built environment projects.
 He is a Big Local Rep in three areas for Local Trust.
 He is an approved National Council Voluntary Organisations (NCVO) consultant and an Associate Consultant with Campbell Tickell.

 Local Trust Representative

-Ian Richardson is the Chief Officer of Community Voluntary Services for Broxbourne and East Herts (CVSBEH), who are appointed by the WTBL Partnership as their Locally Trusted Organisation (LTO).
-CVSBEH provides a range of support including financial management, employment and contracting services and governance advice to the WTBL Partnership.
+My name is Ian Richardson and I have been involved with WTBL since its inception almost 10 years ago now.
+I am the Chief Officer of Community Voluntary Services for Broxbourne and East Herts (CVSBEH), who are appointed by the WTBL Partnership as their Locally Trusted Organisation (LTO).
+CVSBEH provides a range of support including financial management, employment, contracting services and governance advice to the WTBL Partnership.